-Hawaii is the only state that grows coffee, thanks to its unique tropical climate.
+Hawaii is the only state that grows coffee in meaningful quantities, thanks to its unique tropical climate.

-How many coffee farms are there in all throughout all of the Hawaiian Islands?
+How many coffee farms are in all Hawaii?

 The Kona region has between 650 and 700 coffee farms, most just three to seven acres in size.
 With the decline and then complete end of the sugarcane era in the Hawaiian Islands there has been a recent move toward planting coffee as an alternative agricultural crop in many areas other than Kona.